simomat/streamjoin/README.md

 ... for SQL-like Java 8 Stream joins, inspired by C# Enumerable.Join().

 It correlates the elements of two streams and provides transformation of matching objects by passing a BiFunction.
-The correlation between two objects is established by equality of values defined by functions.
+The correlation between two objects is established by values of key functions.

 Joins are applied using a fluent API:
 ```java